Research on CBD and Perimenopause Sleep Issues

 We've covered CBD's effects on perimenopause anxiety in detail.

-Another study on Parkinson's and it's known sleep issues also reflects CBD's effect on calming neural activity:
+Another study on Parkinson's and it's known sleep issues also reflect CBD's effect on calming neural activity:

-Cannabidiol can improve complex sleep-related behaviours associated with rapid eye movement sleep behaviour disorder in Parkinson's disease patients: a case series.
+Cannabidiol can improve complex sleep-related behaviors associated with rapid eye movement sleep behavior disorder in Parkinson's disease patients: a case series.